Last Updated on November 12, 2022 by Nicole

 When you book a room in a hotel, you choose the type of room that you would like.
 When you arrive at the hotel, they then assign you a room based upon what you booked and the pool of rooms that are available.
 This is not the case on a cruise ship holiday.

 When you book a holiday on a cruise ship, you actually choose the cruise ship room in which you will be staying.
 This is why it is important to understand the type of rooms offered; the location of the cruise ship room, and the layout of the boat before you book.

 2. How to Decide Which Cruise Ship Room

 Each cruise line provides a lot of online information about their cruises, the ports of call, and the layout of the decks.
 Initially, you should review that information so that you can determine whether the cruise’s itinerary and its amenities are right for you.
 After, you need to decide which type of cruise ship room you would prefer to book.

 Most cruise ship lines have inside and outside cabins.
 Inside cabins are the cheapest as they do not have a window or a deck.
 Outside cabins may have a window only, or glass sliding doors to a private deck.
 These are generally more expensive.
 Before choosing an inside cabin, you need to ask yourself whether you can cope without a window.
 These rooms can feel claustrophobic and would not be the best room choice for some people regardless of the price.

 Cruise ship rooms are notoriously small.
-They are efficiently laid out with lots of hidden nooks and crannies to store items.
-However, for most North Americans who are used to spreading out in their home or hotel room, the size of a cruise ship room can come as a surprise.
+They come with efficiently laid out hidden nooks and crannies to store items.
+However, for most North Americans used to spread out in their home or hotel rooms, the size of a cruise ship room can come as a surprise.
 Accordingly, you need to be aware of the square footage of the room.
 Is it large enough for your needs?